havron/hogsmeade/content/bio.md

 **Sam Havron is a PhD student in computer science at Cornell University; he is in residence at Cornell Tech in New York City.
-He received his SB in computer science from UVA.
 Sam's interests include research and production aspects of computer security & privacy for mitigating intimate partner violence, adversarial machine learning, applied cryptography, and password authentication systems.